MakeSchool-Tutorials/Teleportation-Unity-VR/P08-Teleportation/content.md

 }
 ```

-Yes, that’s right: in all cases, we’re setting our rangeRemaining to be 0.
-Range remaining is our end condition, so this will certainly make sure we terminate after one step only, but… why do we bother writing it in this weird way?
+Yes, that’s right: in all cases, we’re setting our `rangeRemaining` to be 0.
+Range remaining is our end condition, so this will certainly make sure we terminate after one step only, but why do we bother writing it in this weird way?

-The reason is that we plan to add more conditions here, and, if we leave off the else, we get this funny behaviour whenever we hit a surface to which we cannot teleport, like the token:
+The reason is that we plan to add more conditions here, and, if we leave off the else, we get this funny behavior whenever we hit a surface to which we cannot teleport, like the token:

 ![Some funny reflection behaviour...](../media/image35.gif)

-This is because, without further instruction, we’re just recasting the same ray over and over until we run out of range.
+This is because, without further instruction, we’re recasting the same ray over and over until we run out of range.
 What we plan to do is change our input ray based on the wall type we just hit, and, in the case that we do hit a wall of no type, we do, in fact, want to just cut off the range and call it an unsuccessful, but conclusive, hit.

 Now that we have our code ready and our functionality where we left it, we can extend our method to include reflection.
 All we need to do is pass in a reflected ray when we hit a surface that reflects.